arminc/jenkins-fargate/README.md

 ## TODO

-- [] Use hash for task-definition.json so it does not recreate it
 - [] Fix task settings like grace period or % running
 - [] Disable admin password
 - [] Change health check to be 200 instead of 403